 All graduate students in my lab meet with me at least twice a week.
 During group meetings, we discuss scientific papers, set priorities for the week, share manuscripts for review, etc. We often pick a whole book to read and discuss during the semester.
 We have already read and discussed the Mark Vellend's book on "The Theory of Community Ecology", Joshua Schimel's book on "Writing Science", among others.
 Sometimes we also get together to just sit and write (then we set targets and count the number of words; Agraphia meeting in a writing group).
 Also, each student meets with me for an individual 1-hour meeting every week.
 At the individual meeting, we write proposals together, discuss (problems) with R scripts, discuss techniques for better scientific writing, etc. Students are not allowed to skip meetings with a few exceptions.

 Undergraduate students usually work closely with me and the graduate students in the lab.
 All undergraduate students are required to develop a scientific project or get involved with someone's project.

 A place to have fun and work hard

-Santa Maria is located in the south of Brazil (click here to see in the map).
+Santa Maria is located in the south of Brazil (click here to see the map).
 The region has a subtropical climate with hot summers and cold winters (can reach below freezing).
-The university is an important aspect of the city, and it is impossible for someone to live here without feeling it.
+The university is an important aspect of the city, and someone can't live here without feeling it.
 The nightlife is vibrant and there are plenty of outdoor activities, especially in the summer, when people can visit trails and waterfalls nearby.
 The city is about 4 hours drive from Porto Alegre, the largest city in the State (1.5 million).
 Porto Alegre can be easily reached by bus departing from the university all day and night.
-Santa Maria is safer to live in than most large cities in Brazil - most of the city (eg. around the university) is ok to walk with your belongings, to go out for a drink, or to take a bus at night.
+Santa Maria is safer to live in than most large cities in Brazil - most of the city (eg. around the university) is ok to walk with your belongings, to go out for a drink at late hours, or to take a bus at night.